 This additional information helps to single out that particular individual.

-The GDPR provides a non-exhaustive list of common identifiers that, when used, may allow the identification of the individual to whom the information in question may relate.
+The UK GDPR provides a non-exhaustive list of common identifiers that, when used, may allow the identification of the individual to whom the information in question may relate.
 These identifiers include:

 - identification number;

 The UK GDPR specifically includes the term ‘online identifiers’ within the definition of what constitutes personal data.